-The Collateral Source Rule in Delaware Auto Accident Lawsuits
+The Collateral Source Rule in Delaware Car Accident Lawsuits

-By maintaining joint and several liability and not employing any limited tort scheme, like its neighbor Pennsylvania does, Delaware tends to favor plaintiffs in auto injury cases.
+By maintaining joint and several liability and not employing any limited tort scheme, like Pennsylvania does, Delaware tends to favor plaintiffs in auto accident and injury cases.
 The collateral source rule is another aspect of Delaware law that is favorable to plaintiffs.
-Under the collateral source rule, an injured party can plead the full value of medical bills, not just what was actually paid by a private health insurance company.
+Under this rule, an injured party can plead the full value of medical bills, not just what was actually paid by a private health insurance company.

 Here’s an example to show how this works.
 A Delaware resident is injured in a car accident in Dover that was the fault of another driver.
-The injuries are serious and require extensive medical treatment which exhausts the resident’s coverage limit of $15,000, the minimum required under Delaware PIP (Personal Injury Protection) law .
-The resident’s private health insurance then kicks in and pays for additional $20,000 in medical treatment bills.
+The injuries are serious and require extensive medical treatment which exhausts the resident’s PIP coverage limit of $15,000, the minimum required under Delaware PIP (Personal Injury Protection) law.
+The resident’s private health insurance then kicks in and pays an additional $20,000 in medical bills.
 The health insurance company doesn’t actually pay $20,000 on behalf of its insured.
 Rather, it pays only the usual and customary charges or allowed amounts per agreements with medical providers.
-The total comes to about $12,000, or 60%.
+The total comes to about $12,000 or 60%.
 The remaining $8,000 is written off, after any coinsurance or copayments are made.

 Other states like Pennsylvania, would only allow the plaintiff to plead the $12,000, not the full amount.
 The reasoning behind Pennsylvania’s rule is that the injured plaintiff should not obtain a windfall.